MISSION: A registered charity that provides supports to pregnant and parenting youth.

 Monica Place uses the shared principles from the Positive Parenting Community Committee of Waterloo Region to inform program development and implementation.
 Parenting is a life-long learning process and recognizes:

 Recognition is given to the fact that records are legal documents and are an integral part of service delivery.
 At the same time, Monica Place ensures that confidentiality and privacy are respected and that written and spoken information is protected (see Privacy Handbook).
 The acquisition and retention of relevant information about the people we support is essential to fulfilling the legal, professional, Ministry of Children and Youth and Ministry of Education requirements.
-We recognize each person’s rights to privacy, dignity and confidentiality in all aspects of her life.
+We recognize each person’s rights to privacy, dignity and confidentiality in all aspects of their life.
 Information is collected and shared in accordance with the Monica Place privacy/confidentiality policies and PHIPA.

 Cultural competency is a necessary skill that empowers staff of this agency to provide support services effectively and competently.
 Monica Place recognizes that we serve youth who come from a variety of backgrounds and have a host of varying needs, some of which may be based on their diverse cultural identity.
 Part of our service philosophy places importance on providing equitable and person-centred support.
 We are committed to proactively recognizing and eliminating barriers that may get in the way of the people we support participating in our agency’s programs.
 We want everyone to feel welcome, understood and safe.

-Monica Place is committed to quality improvement and has a comprehensive process for quality improvement that involves the collection and analysis of data that may include: environmental scans, third party research, current research on evidence-informed leading practice, information from the young women we support, community and staff feedback, observations and focus groups.
+Monica Place is committed to quality improvement and has a comprehensive process for quality improvement that involves the collection and analysis of data that may include: environmental scans, third party research, current research on evidence-informed leading practice, information from the young persons we support, community and staff feedback, observations and focus groups.
 Data is used to inform the planning, review and evaluation of programs, services and practices.
 Participants are invited to complete a program evaluation survey according to the evaluation plan.
 The results are used to inform program reviews and evaluations as well as to identify any gaps in service and/or programming for future planning.